uma-pi1/kge/README.md

 # libKGE: A library for Knowledge Graph Embeddings

-libKGE is a library for very efficient training, evaluating and hyperparameter optimization of [knowledge graph embeddings](https://ieeexplore.ieee.org/document/8047276) (KGE).
+libKGE is a library for very efficient training, evaluation and hyperparameter optimization of [knowledge graph embeddings](https://ieeexplore.ieee.org/document/8047276) (KGE).
 It is based on [PyTorch](https://pytorch.org/) and designed to be easy to use and easy to extend.